maziac/DeZog/documentation/UnitTests.md

 But there are a few other cases when a test case fails:
 - unitTestTimeout: If the test case does not return within this time the test case has failed.
 Default is 1 sec (unit is secs).
 If this is not enough you can change the value (for all test cases) in the launch configuration.
 - breakpoint hit: When a breakpoint is hit the test case has failed.
 This will happen if you for example have memory guard (WPMEM) and the unit test has e.g. written into a guarded memory area.
 This can also happen if you an ASSERT fails somewhere.
 If in debug mode the test case will also be counted as failed but the code execution also stops at the particular line of code.
 So you can directly investigate what happened.

+# Code Coverage

+When the unit tests have been run you can see the code coverage.
+The covered lines get a green background color.
+You can easily see what instructions have been covered by a test and which not.
+The coverage decoration is also available when running the unit tests in debug mode.
+It is reset whenever you start a new debug session or a new unit test.
+If you need to clear the coverage decorage at some other point go tp the command palette and enter "z80-debug: Clear the current code coverage decoration"

 # What Else